Prevent Hard Audio Cuts with Natural Reverb

-In this tutorial, we are going to learn how to add natural reverb fall-off to the end of a cut on a music track.
+In this tutorial, we’re going to learn how to add natural reverb fall-off to the end of a cut on a music track.
 We will start in Adobe Premiere Pro with our music track, then make a cut and a few adjustments before sending the clip to Audition.

 Steps in Premiere Pro

-Now before sending the clip to Audition, we need to lower the volume level at the very end of the audio clip.
-Hold CTRL and click on the keyframe line in the middle of the music track, just after the strong beat you would like to end on.
+Now, before sending the clip to Audition, we need to lower the volume level at the end of the audio clip.
+Hold CTRL and click on the keyframe line in the middle of the music track, just after the strong beat you’d like to end on.
 (Hold CMD and click on a Mac.)
 This will create a keyframe.

-Next, go ahead and right-click on your music clip and select “Edit Clip in Adobe Audition.”
+Finally, go ahead and right-click on your music clip and select Edit Clip in Adobe Audition.

 Steps in Adobe Audition

 This will result in a more natural reverb fall-off at the end of the music beat.
 You can see this reflected below as the waveform gradually decreases over time.
-Now all you need to do is save your file by going to File > Save.
+Now, all you need to do is save your file by going to File > Save.